 They do not alter expected value.

-If your goal is maximizing long-term return, European roulette provides superior value due to its higher RTP (97.30% vs 94.74%).
+If your goal is maximizing long-term return, European roulette offers better value because its RTP is higher at 97.30% versus 94.74% for American roulette.

 How Should You Manage Your Bankroll in American Roulette?